World Heritage Identification Number: 998

 UNESCO Justification of the World Heritage Site

-Criterion (ix): The varzea and igapó forests, lakes, rivers, and islands of the proposed site together constitute physical and biological formations and demonstrate ongoing ecological processes in the development of terrestrial and freshwater ecosystems.
+Criterion (ix): The várzea and igapó flooded forests, lakes, rivers and islands of the site demonstrate ongoing ecological processes in the development of terrestrial and freshwater ecosystems.
 They include a constantly changing and evolving mosaic of river channels, lakes, and landforms.
-The floating (and constantly moving and changing) mats of vegetation typical of the varzea watercourses include a significant number of endemic species, including the largest array of electric fishes in the world.
-Anavilhanas contains the second largest archipelago of river islands in the Brazilian Amazon.
+In constant movement, the floating mats of vegetation typical of the várzea watercourses include a significant number of endemic species and the largest array of electric fishes in the world.
+Anavilhanas contains the second largest river archipelago in the world, much better preserved than the larger Mariuá Archipelago, located in the same river upstream of Anavilhanas.
+It illustrates the process of colonization and evolution of the vegetation on changing landforms.

 Encyclopedia Record: Jaú National Park